 If so, then accounting is the major for you.
 Join Maryville’s Accounting program to acquire the skills you need with the help of dedicated faculty through small class sizes.
 You will gain valuable professional experience by applying your technical knowledge to live consulting projects and service learning opportunities.

 Visit Maryville’s accounting blog to learn more…

 John E. Simon School of Business programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 ACBSP Accounting Accreditation indicates the Maryville University accounting unit has met a higher set of standards separate from and in addition to the accreditation of the School of Business programs.

 CPA Examination Eligibility

-If you’re interested in joining Maryville’s accounting program, you will need to meet the general admissions requirements for the University.
+If you’re interested in joining our accounting program, you need to meet the general admissions requirements for the university.